integeruser/UTM/README.md

 ## Using

-After booting the macOS guest, connect from the host to port 5555 with any debugger supporting the GDB Remote Protocol:
+If AMFI has been disabled globally, from the UTM GUI boot the macOS guest and then attach to it from the host with any debugger supporting the GDB Remote Protocol:

 ```bash
 $ lldb
 (lldb) gdb-remote 5555
 ```

+If instead the Endpoint Security client has been installed, from the UTM GUI boot the macOS guest (which will immediately stop) and then execute the script [`resume.sh`](resume.sh) to automatically patch the entitlements check with LLDB and resume execution; next, attach to the guest from the host with any debugger as explained just above.

 ## License